Part 14 of 17

 The Young State's Path: Establishing Diplomacy after 2006

-The referendum of 21 May 2006, in which 55.5% of citizens voted for separation from Serbia, became the starting point of a new foreign policy era.
-By the end of June, 182 states had recognised Montenegro's sovereignty; the country received membership in the UN, OSCE and IMF; the first bilateral friendship and mutual assistance agreements were signed.
+The referendum of 21 May 2006, in which 55.5%of citizens voted for separation from Serbia, became the starting point of a new foreign policy era.
+To date, 182 states have recognised Montenegro's sovereignty; the country joined the OSCE on 21 June 2006, the UN on 28 June 2006 and the IMF on 18 January 2007; the first bilateral friendship and mutual assistance agreements were signed.

 Fact: to establish its basic embassy network, Montenegro made use of an agreement with Serbia on consular protection — a rare example of pragmatic post-split cooperation.
 The diplomats' main task was to "embed" the young state within the existing order, ensuring its security and external economic support.
 Hence the choice of the EU and NATO course as both an "umbrella" and a "reform locomotive" simultaneously.